Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes

 \subsection{L\'evy processes}

-In case of the L\'evy process the decoupled time changed structure coincides with the underlying L\'evy process.
+In case of the L\'evy process the DTC structure coincides with the underlying L\'evy process.
 To determine $\Phi_{t_0}(z,w)$ no change of measure is necessary, so this function represents the joint conditional characteristic function of the log-price and its quadratic variation as given in the risk-neutral measure.
-Following are the calculations for some popular models.
+Below, are provided the calculations for some popular models.